Obama And GOP Continue Old Battle: Activist Vs. Limited Government

 "At stake right now is not who wins the next election – after all, we just had an election.
 At stake is whether new jobs and industries take root in this country, or somewhere else.
 It's whether the hard work and industry of our people is rewarded.
 It's whether we sustain the leadership that has made America not just a place on a map, but a light to the world."

-In fact, cynics could be forgiven for thinking that perhaps Tuesday night was not so much about reconciling divergent positions as it was about trying to score early points in the 2012 general election campaign that appears to already be underway.
+In fact, cynics could be forgiven for thinking that perhaps Tuesday night was not so much about reconciling divergent positions as it was about trying to score early points in the 2012 general election campaign that appears to be underway already.

-While Obama's speech was heavy on the need for the U.S. to make wise investments if its people are to remain competitive with Chinese and Indians, the Republican response by Rep. Paul Ryan (R-WI) argued that what placed the nation's future most at risk was its fiscal condition.
+While Obama's speech was heavy on the need for the U.S. to make wise investments if it is to remain competitive with China and India, the Republican response by Rep. Paul Ryan (R-WI) argued that what placed the nation's future most at risk was its fiscal condition.